LuxenDM/Helium/API Tracker.md

 A frame-style object that allows its contents to be scrolled horizontally.
 This does NOT rely on an iup.matrix

+### helium.constructs.ascroll
+A frame style object that exposes scrolling mechanics as functions but provides no scrolling elements natively.
+The preset vscroll/hscroll provide their own scroll bars and can be scrolled directly, but aren't set up to scroll both directions.
+This 'adaptive' scrolling panel is instead controlled by the caller to set the scrolling target.

 ### helium.constructs.hbuttonlist
 A frame containing a horizontal list of buttons, intended for use as a tab row